MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 {: .output}

 This the only folder we actually have to work with to build our package.
 The other folders relate to "best practices", which do not technically have to be used in order for your package to be working (but you should do them, and we will talk about them later).
-You could build this directory structure by hand, but we have just used cookiecutter to set it up for us.
-This directory will contain all of our python code for our project, as well as sample data (in the `data` folder), and tests (in the `tests` folder.)
+You could build this directory structure by hand, but we have just used `cookiecutter` to set it up for us.
+This directory will contain all of our Python code for our project, as well as sample data (in the `data` folder), and tests (in the `tests` folder.)

 > ## Packages and modules
+> *TODO: Rewrite.
+Separate discussion of packages vs. modules from discussion of importable entities and scoping.*
 >
 > What 'packages' or 'modules' are in Python may be confusing.
 > In general, 'module' refers to a single `.py` file containing Python definitions and statements.
 It may be imported for use in another module or script.
 The module name is determined by the file name.
 A function defined in a module is used (once the module is imported) using the syntax `module_name.function_name()`.
 > 'Package' refers to a collection of Python modules.
 The package may also have an `__init__.py` file.